abefetterman/hamstir-gym/NOTES.md

 fwd-right, then we can just do classification on these three actions.

 Mobilenet model is only retraining the top layer now.
 Should retrain all layers.

+Should also try adding stop-start cycle to driver -- spinning or moving may be creating a blur.